2026 Canada Job Market Trends for Legal Jobs

 2026 Market trends for legal jobs

 Are contract managers in demand in Canada?
-What about legal assistants for legal departments?
+What about legal assistants for in-house team?

 Creativity and innovation (57 per cent)